awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DEFAULT_PRIVILEGES.md

 Optional\.
 If an IN SCHEMA clause appears, the specified default privileges are applied to new objects created in the specified *schema\_name*\.
 In this case, the user or user group that is the target of ALTER DEFAULT PRIVILEGES must have CREATE privilege for the specified schema\.
 Default privileges that are specific to a schema are added to existing global default privileges\.
 By default, default privileges are applied globally to the entire database\.

 GRANT   <a name="default-grant"></a>
-The set of privileges to grant to the specified users or groups for all new tables or functions created by the specified user\.
+The set of privileges to grant to the specified users or groups for all new tables, functions, or stored procedures created by the specified user\.
 You can set the same privileges and options with the GRANT clause that you can with the [GRANT](r_GRANT.md) command\.

 WITH GRANT OPTION   <a name="default-grant-option"></a>
 A clause that indicates that the user receiving the privileges can in turn grant the same privileges to others\.
 You can't grant WITH GRANT OPTION to a group or to PUBLIC\.